-Steve & I were super excited for our first Backpacking Trip but we wanted to use the time off work to see as much of Arizona as possible.
+I was super excited for my first Backpacking Trip but my friends & I wanted to use our time off work to see as much of Arizona as possible.
 We left Seal Beach, CA at 4:00am!
 Arizona does not have daylight savings time so we had to leave earlier than ideal.
 From there, we drove through Nevada, Utah & finally made it to Northern Arizona just in time for our tour 2:20pm tour at Antelope Canyon.
 Of course I brought some crochet to work on during the drive.

 Antelope Canyon was the first thing we wanted to check out.
 Whether you are going to upper or lower canyon, you must do a tour.
 We chose to do the General Tour at Ken’s Tours in Lower Antelope Canyon.
 The cost $28 per person & was worth every penny.

 Because we went in winter, Lower Antelope was almost empty!
 Our guide helped point out cool spots for photos & we were only with 4 other people.
 We took as much time as we wanted, spending about 45 min in the canyon.
 During the summer, the lines are huge & the weather is hot!
 But you do get light beaming into the canyon!